A job all your life? Our brain works differently

 Maybe these often rather difficult biographies will ultimately result in above-average success.
 Because doubts, failures and new beginnings are always part of success.
 Svenja Hofert also wrote something about this in her Xing post:

-Exceptional, above-average success is usually based on a mixture of initial self-overestimation and self-doubt.
+Exceptional, above-average success is usually based on a mixture of initial self-esteem and self-doubt.
 According to my observation, he almost always builds on a contradicting personality.
 So the inner contradiction has a system ...
-That is why almost all people who are somehow “successful” have a little or a lot more drive than others.
+That's why almost all people who are somehow “successful” have a little or a lot more drive than others.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).